2-1-1 is the most comprehensive source of local human and social services information in the U.S. and most of Canada.

 - a safe, confidential path out of physical and/or emotional domestic abuse

 2-1-1 is committed to being the first, most essential resource to anyone who needs help.
+We help thousands of people overcome barriers and address challenges every day.

 2017 2-1-1 Impact